Back to Spectra

 3. Click Load unpacked

-Without the extension, Spectra can still describe your screen and respond by voice.
+Without the extension, Spectra can still answer questions and respond by voice.

 Speak naturally, Spectra understands conversational language, not just commands.